Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 November 2025 22.27.06 UTC
+- WIB: Sabtu, 29 November 2025 23.33.57 UTC
-- WITA: Sabtu, 29 November 2025 23.27.06 UTC
+- WITA: Minggu, 30 November 2025 00.33.57 UTC
-- WIT: Minggu, 30 November 2025 00.27.06 UTC
+- WIT: Minggu, 30 November 2025 01.33.57 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational